Did You Know?

 Hollywood hoodlum Johnny Stompanato was dating Turner when he heard rumors of a romance between her and the future James Bond on the set of 1957's "Another Time, Another Place."
 In a fit of jealousy, Johnny Stomp—an enforcer for Mickey Cohen's crime family—crashed the set, shouting threats and aiming a pistol at the Scottish actor.
 After wrestling the gun away from him, Connery knocked out Stampanato with a right hook.

-Elizabeth Taylor Had a Genetic Mutation
+She Had a Mutation

 The violet-eyed screen legend was blessed (if that's the right word) with an abnormal double set of eyelashes.
 It was caused by a genetic mutation called distichia.